-BUILD YOUR OWN ELECTRIC CAR
+BUILD YOUR OWN ELECTRIC GO-KART

 Many Grade 10 students chose a STEM topic for their Personal Project.
 The MYP Personal Project is a way for students to explore their interests and expand their knowledge on topics they are passionate about.
 The Personal Project is an independent project where students decide upon a highly challenging goal and work towards it in Grade 10.
-Designing a house based on biomimicry, building an electric car and developing a game computer from scratch are just a few examples from this year’s Personal Project Fair.

 The Science department hosted a series of demonstrations by the renowned Kitchen Chemist, Dr Stephen Ashworth, of the University of East Anglia, UK.
 Dr Ashworth’s Kitchen Chemistry demonstration lectures delighted and informed our students.